Natvs/Nt.SyntaxParser/README.md

 ## Grammar file
 The syntax parser uses a grammar file to create a grammar structure.

 A grammar file is a text file that describes the grammar of a language.
 It contains the list of symbols used in the grammar and the rules.
-The syntax of the grammar file is described in [Grammar file syntax](Doc/Grammar.md).
+The syntax of the grammar file is described in the [grammar file syntax documentation](Doc/Grammar.md).

 ## Using the syntax parser
 To use the syntax parser, you first need to create an instance of the `GrammarParser` class.
 There are two ways of parsing a grammar file: from a string or from a file.